anhellwig/DotNet-And-CSharp-Features/CSharp/CS12/Collection expressions/README.md

 ﻿# Collection expressions

-C# 12 introduces a terse syntax to create common collection values, which works for arrays, Span, interfaces like IEnumerable<T>, and types that supports a collection initializer:
+C# 12 introduces a terse syntax to create common collection values, which works for arrays, Span, interfaces like IEnumerable<T>, and types that supports a collection initializer.

 ## Example